Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Week 1 NFL picks

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.

-The Week 1 NFL schedule is now just two days away as the Eagles take on the Cowboys in the 2025 NFL Kickoff Game on Thursday.
-Chiefs vs. Chargers in Sao Paolo follows on Friday, with 13 games kicking on Sunday, and then Bears vs. Vikings wrapping things up on Monday Night Football.
+The Week 1 NFL schedule kicks on Thursday with the 2025 NFL Kickoff Game between the Cowboys and Eagles, so that game is on the forefront for anybody making NFL prop picks.
+Boom Fantasy, however, already has lines available for every game on the Week 1 NFL schedule, so now is the perfect time to check the site out.
 Before making prop picks for any of the action, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.